zenml-io/blog.zenml.io/_posts/2022-04-11-zero-seven-one-release.md

 ---
 layout: post
 author: Alex Strick van Linschoten
-title: "What's New in v0.7.1: XXX"
+title: "What's New in v0.7.1: Fetch data from your feature store and deploy models on Kubernetes."
-description: "Release notes for the new version of ZenML.
-We've added XXX.
-You'll also find a lot of smaller improvements, documentation additions and bug fixes in this release."
+description: "The release introduces the Seldon Core ZenML integration, featuring the Seldon Core Model Deployer and a Seldon Core standard model deployer step.
+It also includes two new integrations with Feast as ZenML's first feature store addition and NeuralProphet adding to the growing list of training libraries supported."
 category: zenml
 tags: zenml release-notes
 publish_date: April 11, 2022